smartdevicelink/sdl_requirements/detailed_docs/RC/OnRCStatus.md

 _Pre-conditions:_
 a.	mobile device is connected to SDL

 b.
 RC functionality is allowed on HMI

 c.
-All modules are free
+RC functionality is allowed by policies

 d.
-RC functionality is allowed by policies
+RC app_1 is registered

 e.
-RC app_1 is registered

-f.
 RC app_1 allocates module_1

 _Steps:_